This article will help you to add Text to your page and edit it on the Rich Text Editor, with Micro-themes and other settings.

 - Show & Hide, Background, Borders & Corners, Effects, Layout and Custom for CSS.

-Notice that the purple droplet next to an item on Styles, like Layout on the image above, means there's a setting there ALREADY applied to the text.
-In this case, it's a Bottom Margin - the thick white line on the bottom of the text:
+Notice that the purple droplet next to an item on Styles, like Layout on the image above, means there's a setting there already applied to the text.
+In this case, it's a Bottom Margin (using "em" as the unit) - the thick white line on the bottom of the text:

 For more on Show&Hide, please check these.

-Very often text is part of an Interactive Component with it's own settings and it's worthy to understand that component better by reviewing our articles on it to ensure the settings are supporting your goal.
+Very often text is part of an Interactive Component with it's own settings and it's worthy to understand that component better by reviewing our articles on it to ensure the settings are supporting your goal of how the experience should look like.